lennart-benschop/agon-forth/forth16/README.md

 When I wanted to create a FORTH for the Cerberus-2080, I wanted to have it for the Z80 as that is the CPU that I am most familiar with and that IMHO is more suitable for running FORTH.
-Besides, Alexandre Dumont was already working on a FORRTH for the 65C02.
+Besides, Alexandre Dumont was already working on a FORTH for the 65C02.

 I had a few loose requirements:
 * It would be a metacompiled FORTH, generated from an existing FORTH system.